+(Narrow sense title) Thresholds to limiting similarity, width of competition and trait variance drive convergence and modularity in competitive networks

+(Medium sense title) Thresholds to limiting similarity drive convergence and modularity in competitive networks

+(Broad sense title) General drivers of trait convergence and modularity in competitive eco-evolutionary networks

 Introduction

 Interspecific competition often plays a central but potentially complex role in trait evolution (e.g Connell, 1980, Roughgarden, 1983; Schluter, 1994; Scheoner, 2006; Davies et.al., 2007).
 The common understanding is that competition, results in either exclusion or lowering of niche overlap through trait changes (Schluter, 1994).
 Theoretical literature predominantly supports the view that reduction in niche overlap though natural selection should result in divergence in traits of competing species (e.g. Reviewed in Abrams, 2000).
 Empirical studies have demonstrated these patterns using simple systems of pairwise interactions (for example, Taper, 1990; McGoey and Stitchcombe, 2009, Terhorst, 2011).
 The upshot is that an effect of competition is assumed to be in the form of trait divergence and observing limiting similarity or trait-overdispersion across communities or phylogenies is often taken as a signature of interspecific competition and (e.g. Losos,2008; Cavander-Bares et.al.
 2009; Emerson and Gillespie, 2008).